gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         }
     }

+### Test cases

+- Attempt to assemble a binary for a component with no source

 ### Open issues

 - Use rules to imply the type of each child of a functional source set.